Loading

 History

 The Chronicle of Georgia records the history of Georgia in detail.
 “During the first five thousand years of human occupancy, the population of Georgia was scanty and thinly spread” Homo erectus has been living in Georgia and developing slowly since the Paleolithic Era.
 Also, The earliest evidence of wine has been found in Georgia.
 “This was the introduction of domesticated plants and agriculture.
 The advent of plants cultivation is the most important event in the development of any culture-so important this point in European pre-history has been called the ‘Agricultural Revolution’. ”(Sears 5) In the above part, the brewing and pottery technology of the Georgian people is described.
 “After the beginning of the Christian era, a minor revolution took place in the culture of the sedentary shell-fish eating people.
 They begin to make pottery!”(Sears 4) Therefore, Georgian pottery-making technology is also demonstrated at the top of the Chronicle of Georgia.
-Georgia was annexed by Russia in 1783.
-It was incorporated into the Soviet Union in 1936 and renamed the Georgian Soviet Socialist Republic Georgia SSR).
+Georgia was annexed by the Russian Empire in 1801.
+Later it was annexed by the Soviet Union in 1921 and renamed as the Soviet Socialist Republic Georgia SSR).
 During the Soviet period, Zurab Tsereteli built this monument with Soviet funds.
 In the early 1990s, due to the collapse of the Soviet Union and the Russo Georgian war, there was a lack of funds, and the monument was never fully completed.
 Until now, intermittently, work continues on the monument.

 Religion